khyeyoon/Head-Sharing-Multi-Class-Classification/README.md

 # Head-Share-Multi-Class-Classification

-* A classification network implemented based on resnet 50
+*  classification network implemented based on resnet 50

 * Head layers share features using the same network, and subsequent layers are separated for each detailed classification